stellal5059/github-tutorial/README.md

     * Once you have saved added and committed you can type in git log in order to see all of your commits and the messages along with them
 **`git diff`**
     * Shows you the difference between the current code you have now and what was last committed
+**`git remote add`**
+    * connecting your repo on your local machine directly to github
+        * `-u origin master`: it means to push the repo up to the repository on the master branch
 **`git remote -v`**
     * Allows you to see which remote repository's are currently attached to your local machine
 **`git clone`**
     * Used to clone a copy of someone else's repository but not be able to push it and mix it with their code